Why omnichannel marketing trumps multi-channel strategy (and how to get it right)

 Source: Milled

-5 tips for building your own customer-centric omnichannel marketing strategy
+5 tips for building your omnichannel marketing strategy

 We won’t lie to you—building an omnichannel marketing strategy isn’t easy.
 But it sure is satisfying.

 The industry’s best marketers understand that marketing can’t succeed within its own silo.
-Successful marketing teams adopt omnichannel customer service, product, IT, and others to create a cohesive brand experience.
+Successful marketing teams align with customer service, product, IT, and others to create a cohesive brand experience.
 Nothing tests this kind of collaboration more than omnichannel marketing.

 We asked marketing experts about some of their biggest challenges in implementing an omnichannel marketing strategy.
 Here’s what they mentioned: